-“Photographing the Landscape” -- I'm very appreciative of the following opportunities:
+“Photographing the Landscape” -- I'm honored to have been selected for the following opportunities:

 As an Artist-In-Residence at Bighorn Canyon National Recreation Area (2015), I was able to enjoy the spectacular views, the vast wild landscape and experience the wonders of this extraordinary place.
 With over 120,000 acres, one can find an astounding diversity in ecosystems, wildlife, and more than 10,000 years of human history to explore.